sefcom/gh3fuzz/README.md

 docker run --privileged fuzzing_dude_img
 ```

-3) AFL++ output is printed to stdout, while results can be found in the `/scratch` directory of the docker container.
+3) AFL++ output is printed to stdout, while results can be found in the `/scratch/output` directory of the docker container.
 These can be copied out with `docker cp` and manually analyzed/examined accordingly.
+The fuzzing can be stopped by using `docker stop <container-name>`.

 Note that the docker container environment is pretty stripped down to optimize our fuzzing and uses only a basic `sh` as an interactive terminal.